Hacker0912/quickstep-datalog/README.md

 ### Set-up Instructions

 **NOTE:** The following set-up steps have been specifically tested on *Ubuntu 18.04.1 LTS*.
 And thus we recommend using *Ubuntu 18.04.1 LTS* as your testbed OS if you want to play with RecStep.
-It should also be feasible to set-up the RecStep backend on Ubuntu of other versions (e.g., 14.04, 16.04), but it may take a little bit more extra efforts as configuring the corresponding dependencies as required in Ubuntu of different versions might be slighly different.
+It should also be feasible to set-up the RecStep backend on Ubuntu of other versions (e.g., 14.04, 16.04), but it may take a little bit more extra efforts as configuring the corresponding dependencies as required on Ubuntu of different versions might be slighly different.

  **1. Checkout the code:**
 ``` bash